kapiliitr/client-server/README.md

 `bench` : Run a small benchmark to measure time taken for client-server connection over 10000 attempts.
 Note : Do not run with `verbose` option.

+# Monitoring

+You can use RawCap to capture localhost traffic by running the following command.

+`RawCap.exe 127.0.0.1 localhost_capture.pcap`

+`SSKKEYLOGFILE` is generated at `client\keylog.log` to decrypt TLS 1.3 messages in WireShark.